-He has also done work with UNICEF—as a regular goalkeeper for UNICEF’s Soccer Aid, he was announced as the organization’s UK ambassadors.
+He has also done work with UNICEF—as a regular goalkeeper for UNICEF’s Soccer Aid.
+And was announced as one of the organization’s UK ambassadors.
 He has also been a champion of equal representation in the arts, speaking out about the need for relatable roles for BAME actors.

 Activism continued: A mental health advocate

 At the time of bringing his past to the public eye, he claimed he still could not remember large chunks of what had happened to him.
 As a student at RADA, Harewood’s mental health increasingly deteriorated, and his public story revealed his intimate past with his struggle with psychosis.
-As a student, he used alcohol to cope with his situation, and then had what he has referred to as a breakdown eventually started to occur.
+As a student, he used alcohol to cope with his situation, and then had what he has referred to as a breakdown.

 The Intersection between Mental Health and Marginalization

-One area Harewood has pursued vehemently, in his path to understanding his past and mental health l is the role that racism or marginalization plays in one’s mental health.
+One area Harewood has pursued vehemently, in his path to understanding his past.
+Is the role that racism or marginalization plays in one’s mental health.

 Black men are one of the most overrepresented minority groups in inpatient mental health services.
-Harewood cites his role just out of RADA playing Romeo as a particular catalyst—in reading reviews of his performance or the production in general, he was consistently referred to as a ‘Black actor’ in a ‘Black production’ from a ‘Black theater company,’ and it lead him to internalize the restrictions of being Black in society, as he gained a sense of constraint about his options for the future.
+Harewood cites his role just out of RADA playing Romeo as a particular catalyst.
+In reading reviews of his performance or the production in general, he was consistently referred to as a ‘Black actor’ in a ‘Black production’ from a ‘Black theater company’.
+This lead him to internalize the restrictions of being Black in society, as he gained a sense of constraint about his options for the future.

 According to the government race disparity audit and NHS mental health act, Black men in Britain are ten times more likely than white men to be diagnosed with a psychotic illness and four times more likely to be sectioned.